 - NSG 724.
 Health Research Statistics 1.
 3 Hrs.
 This course provides development of statistical knowledge and skills needed for quantitative health research.
-Topics include descriptive statistics, probability, hypothesis testing, analysis of variance, chi-square testing, linear regression, and logistic regression. - NSG 725.
+Topics include descriptive statistics, probability, hypothesis testing, analysis of variance, chi square and regression techniques. - NSG 725.
 Health Research Statistics 2.
 3 Hrs.
-This course continues the development of statistical knowledge and skills needed for quantitative health research using SPSS, including nonparametric testing, advanced regression topics and diagnostics, ANCOVA, SPSS syntax, classification, and factor, survival, and power analyses. - NSG 727.
+This course continues the development of statistical knowledge and skills needed for quantitative health research using SPSS, including nonparametric testing, advanced regression topics and diagnostics, ANCOVA, SPSS syntax, classification, and factor, survival and power analyses. - NSG 727.
 Contemporary Nursing Science.
 3 Hrs.
 Focus is on an analysis of the state of the science for a phenomenon for study.
-Emphasis is placed on the application of the particular phenomenon to a population of interest. - NSG 728.
-Nursing Science Theory/Philosophy.
-4 Hrs.
-This course builds on the philosophical basis of nursing.
-Discovery and verification of scientific knowledge are addressed by focusing on theory development.
-Methodologies include concept analysis and evaluation of middle range theories of nursing and related sciences. - NSG 729.
-Quantitative Research Methods.
-3 Hrs.
-(PR: NSG 724 and NSG 725).
-Quantitative
+Emphasis is placed on the application of the particular phenomenon to a population of interest.